Joe Rogan and the Catholic Church

 Priests dressed like that long before wizards did.
 Wizards are depicted in long robes to mimic religion rather than the vice versa.
 The oldest version we could find of a wizard in a robe and hat was around 1200 A.D. which is 1200 years after the Christian priesthood.
 The Levites in the Old Testament distinguished themselves in the way they dressed 1500 years before Christ.
 This is the origins of the priesthood.

 The "Chair of Peter" is not gold, it is wood.
 It is, however, very special.
 It was was a gift from Roman Emperor to Pope John VIII in 875.
 We would like Joe to articulate "why this is a problem".
 If he means that a throne indicates authority.
 Yes, the pope has authority to make important decisions on behalf of the Church.
 This role was pronounced by our founder, Jesus (Mat 16:18, Jn 21:15-17).
 We have a separate article about why Catholics have a Pope.

 The Joe Rogan comedy routine

 In a CULT its started by a guy.
 Its bullsh*t and he knows its bullsh*t, in a Religion that guy is dead.

 We understand that comedy shouldn't be taken seriously, but Joe actually used that quote during a serious discussion on his show, so it deserves a response.

 If Jesus knew it was "BS" why did he die for it?
 Why did everybody who hung around him for 3 years seeing all the miracles die for it, penniless?
 People who BS others do it for money or power.
 Jesus gave up all that.
-We suggest the beginner 101 C.S Lewis apologetic that Jesus is either (1) lunatic, (2) liar, or (3) Lord.
+We suggest that Joe read the C.S Lewis argument that Jesus is either (1) lunatic, (2) liar, or (3) Lord.
 Psychologists have studied the life of Jesus from all angles and there is no credible theory that he was either of the first two.
 Most people know that intuitively.